SpiNNakerManchester/SpiNNakerManchester.github.io/2016.001.AnotherFineProductFromTheNonsenseFactory/common_pages/MappingAlgorithms.md

 2015-10-12 12:02:14 INFO: Setting time scale factor to 1.
 2015-10-12 12:02:14 INFO: Setting appID to 30.
 2015-10-12 12:02:14 INFO: Setting machine time step to 1000.0 micro-seconds.
 2015-10-12 12:02:14 WARNING: You are trying to record the conductance from a model which does not contain conductance behaviour.
-You will recieve current measurements instead.
+You will receive current measurements instead.
 Sorry
-2015-10-12 12:02:14 INFO: Creating transceiver for cspc276
+2015-10-12 12:02:14 INFO: Creating transceiver for *********
-2015-10-12 12:02:14 INFO: going to try to boot the machine with scamp 2015-10-12 12:02:14 INFO: Detected a machine on ip address 130.88.198.208 which has 5138 cores and 864 links 2015-10-12 12:02:14 INFO: successfully booted the machine with scamp 2015-10-12 12:02:15 INFO: *** Running Mapper *** Allocating virtual identifiers
+2015-10-12 12:02:14 INFO: going to try to boot the machine with scamp 2015-10-12 12:02:14 INFO: Detected a machine on ip address ******** which has 5138 cores and 864 links 2015-10-12 12:02:14 INFO: successfully booted the machine with scamp 2015-10-12 12:02:15 INFO: *** Running Mapper *** Allocating virtual identifiers